-Finding The Hope You Need in Anxiety Treatment
+Finding The Care You Need in Anxiety Treatment

 One in five adult Texans will experience a mental health concern at some point this year, according to the National Alliance on Mental Illness.
 Anxiety disorders are those most common in the country, encountered by around 40 million people.